 The rules of every casino game are created in a way that gives casinos a slight edge over the player, and this enables the house to make consistent profit.

 All casino games have some sort of house edge.
-Although you may get lucky within a single gaming session, the odds aren't in your favour.
+Although you may get lucky within a single gaming session, the odds aren't in your favor.

 The longer you play, the more you're subjected to the house edge, and the more likely you will end up losing.
 That's just math.